-I am very sensitive and the smell of cigarette smoke, perfume and cologne are VERY overwhelming, so please don't bring these smells into the treatment room.
+I am very sensitive and the smell of cigarette smoke, perfume and cologne are VERY overwhelming, so please don't bring these smells into the reflexology room.
 Thank you.What about confidentiality?

-Everything you say during your treatment is completely confidential, including your file, your Health History Form and your identity as my client.Is Reflexology Covered?
+Everything you say during your session is completely confidential, including your file, your Health History Form and your identity as my client.Is Reflexology Covered?